Every Consulting Firm Needs a Discovery Service

 - The roadmap is the proposal: The discovery roadmap is the consulting leaders' expert guide to developing the proposal (all the problem and resolution components are in the roadmap, right?).

 - Assessing the quality of your roadmap?
-Consulting owners should ask themselves: can competitors steal this roadmap and start doing a flawless implementation with it?
-If yes, their consultancy's done an excellent job.
+Consultancy owners should ask themselves: can competitors steal this roadmap and start doing a flawless implementation with it?
+If yes, the consultancy has done an excellent job.

-- Altitude of involvement?
-The depth of involvement of the consulting firm depends on the capacity to deliver.
-Big consulting firms with excess capacity can go all the way and do both upstream (strategic) and downstream (implementation, execution) work.
-For small consulting firms, I'd recommend being careful with full roadmap implementation and staying as upstream as possible no to jeopardize their aspiration to turn into a high-performance consultancy.
+- Delivery capacity check: The depth of involvement of the consulting firm depends on the capacity to deliver.
+Big consulting firms with excess capacity can go all the way and do both upstream (strategic, C-level guidance) and downstream (implementation, execution) work.
+For smaller, boutique consulting firms, I'd recommend to reverse-engineer the roadmap based on the availabe capacity and/or expertise.

 Step 4: The long tail, the advisory retainer, the client’s ‘peace of mind’